Global Employment Law Updates 2026: Americas

 Expansion of Night-Time Working Hours

-From December 2025, the definition of night work will be expanded to cover the period from 7:00 p.m. to 6:00 a.m., instead of the current 9:00 p.m. start time.
+From December 2025, the definition of night work was expanded to cover the period from 7:00 p.m. to 6:00 a.m., instead of the current 9:00 p.m. start time.
 Although the night-work surcharge rate remains unchanged, the longer night period will increase the number of hours attracting premium pay.

 This change will have direct payroll and scheduling implications, particularly for employers operating evening or rotating shifts.